AdityaSanthosh/TicTacToe_2P/README.md

 # TicTacToe_SP
-A Single Player TicTacToe game written in C++
+A Two Player TicTacToe game written in C++